-Monitoring by Central Coast Council showed flooding events impacted swimming sites beyond the flood zones, making microbial water quality unsuitable for swimming.
-The most affected areas were in estuaries, lakes and lagoons, which have a lower level of flushing and took longer to recover from the floodwater events than the ocean beaches.
+Monitoring by Central Coast Council showed the significant wet weather and associated flooding in early April 2024 had made microbial water quality unsuitable for swimming.
+The most affected areas were in estuaries, lakes and lagoons, which have a lower level of flushing and took longer to recover from the stormwater inputs than the ocean beaches.
+The water quality at some ocean beaches located near the open lagoons, river or lakes were also impacted by stormwater and floodwaters discharging from these sources.